Trump set to travel to New York; face booking, arraignment

 Both say they had sexual encounters with the married Trump years before he got into politics.
 Trump denies having sexual liaisons with either woman and has denied any wrongdoing involving payments, arguing that the case against him is politically motivated.

 No former president has ever been indicted and, given Trump’s still active campaign for president, legal and political implications are colliding in an unprecedented ways.
-The Trump campaign says it raised millions of dollars in a matter of hours after word of the indictment broke on Thursday, and the former president is planning to head back to Florida for a rally after he appears before a judge on Tuesday.
+Trump spent the weekend golfing and meeting advisers but his campaign says it has raised more than $5 million since word of the indictment broke.

 Top Republicans, including some of Trump’s potential rivals in next year’s GOP presidential primary, have decried the case against him.
 Biden and leading Democrats have largely had little to say about it.